Disc for concrete: the choice depends on the diameter and marking. Wheels for dry and wet cutting

 bed

-depends on the size of the platform maximum size cut tiles.
+Depends on the dimensions of the platform maximum size cut tiles.
 Machines designed for cutting stone have impressive formats.
-In the passport of the tile cutter, the possible length of the cut is indicated, but in fact it is slightly less.
-By removing the clamps, you can increase the performance, but in this case, the convenience of work decreases and the risks increase.
-In some models, the table is extended by support brackets or folding additional platforms.
+The tile cutter's passport indicates the possible length of the cut, but in fact it is slightly less.
+By removing the clamps, you can increase the performance, but in this case, the ease of use decreases and the risks increase.
+In some models, the table is expanded due to support brackets or folding additional platforms.

 A professional electric tile cutter can cut at an angle of 45 degrees.
-However, intermediate angles are also available for some machines.
-This, as well as stability support system- one of the factors that determine the quality of the machine.
+However, some machines also offer intermediate angles.
+That and stability support system- one of the factors determining the quality of the machine.

 Water supply